Goals

 Connected to the simulator.

-The start command will begin executing the program and stop at the main function.
+The start command will execute the program start sequence and stop at the first line of main.

 (gdb) start